 Is Bulk-Buying Necessary For A Retired Couple?

-Lastly, Costco is a bulk-buying store that can have cheaper costs compared to the standard Canadian grocery store.
+Lastly, Costco is a bulk-buying store with cheaper costs than the standard Canadian grocery store.

 The only problem for a retired couple shopping at Costco is how they would eat the food.

 We’ll talk more about that down below, although there may be products shoppers can freeze or don’t have to consume that will last longer and are worth buying the Costco membership.